espdev/csaps/README.md

 **Important**:
 The same weights vector and the same smoothing parameter will be used for all Y data.

-### Smoothing multivariate data
+## Smoothing multivariate data

 The algorithm can make multivariate smoothing splines for ND-gridded data approximation.
 In this case we use coordinatewise smoothing (tensor-product of univariate splines coefficients).

-We can use 'MultivariateCubicSmoothingSpline' class for multivariate smoothing.
+You can use 'MultivariateCubicSmoothingSpline' class for multivariate smoothing.

+### Bivariate smoothing example

 ```python
 import numpy as np